-The City of Chowchilla operates a local curb-to-curb, demand-response dial-a-ride bus transit service commonly called "The City BUS" in the city limits of Chowchilla through Chowchilla Area Transit (CATX).
-Depending on scheduling, service is available for work, medical appointments, school, meetings, senior services, shopping and more.
+The City of Chowchilla operates a local curb-to-curb, demand-response dial-a-ride bus transit service commonly called "The City BUS" in the city limits of Chowchilla through the Chowchilla Area Transit (CATX).
+Depending on scheduling, service is available for work, medical appointments, school, meetings, senior services, shopping, and more.
 CATX buses are wheelchair-lift equipped.
 The service operates weekdays except on official holidays.

 To learn more or to schedule a ride contact the CATX office call 559-665-8655 between the hours of 7:30 a.m. and 3:30 p.m.
 Monday through Friday.
 Se Habla Espanol.

 Transit No Service Holidays

 Transit service is not provided on the following holidays: